-NS 315 Obesity and the Regulation of Body Weight (also Psychology 315)
+[NS 315 Obesity and the Regulation of Body Weight (also Psychology 315)

 Spring.
 3 credits.
 Prerequisites: NS 115, Psych 101.
 S-U grades optional.
+Offered alternate years.
+Next offered 1995-96.
 T R 1:30-3.
 D. Levitsky.

 This course is a multidisciplinary discussion of the causes, effects, and treatments of human obesity.
-Topics include the biopsychology of eating behavior, genetics of obesity, role of activity and energy metabolism, psychosocial determinants of obesity, anorexia nervosa, therapy and its effectiveness, and social discrimination.
+Topics include the biopsychology of eating behavior, genetics of obesity, role of activity and energy metabolism, psychosocial determinants of obesity, anorexia nervosa, therapy and its effectiveness, and social discrimination.]